Sibling rivalry isn't limited to children, puppy sibling rivalry can affect puppies too.

-Generally, when two litter mates are adopted, one puppy appears to be more confident while the other one is shy.
-However, this "confidence" may only be apparent when the puppy is in company of his sibling.
+Generally, when two litter mates are adopted, one puppy appears bold, while the other one is shy.
+However, this "confidence," may only be apparent when the puppy is in company of his sibling.
 Just separate "Mr. Confidence" from his sibling, and he may become insecure and shy.

 It's not uncommon for litter-mate puppies to become so overly attached to each other that they become anxious when separated, even if they're just parted for brief periods of time.